Discover More Energy By Making Self Care a Priority

 • Journaling – I firmly believe in writing down your thoughts as a tool to process emotions.
 I usually journal several times a week.
 I love looking back at my journals to see how far I’ve come.

 • Gratitude Practice – Gratitude for small things and big things will help you survive when life is challenging.
 Gratitude allows you to focus on the good, which in itself is healing.
+Research has shown that gratitude improves psychological well being and may also benefit physical health.
 A gratitude practice is anything from keeping a gratitude journal to making a mental list before bed to sharing gratitude with friends or family members.

-• Meditation – Meditation is any mindfulness practice.
+• Meditation – Meditation is a mindfulness practice.
 It can be as simple as sitting in stillness or taking a walk.
 Several times per week is ideal, but do what works best for your schedule.
-Don’t let yourself get hung up on having your mind be perfectly clear during meditation.
-Letting the random thoughts go is part of the process.
-Here’s a guided meditation and tips for starting your own meditation practice.
+Don’t let yourself get hung up on clearing your mind completely during meditation.
+Letting random thoughts come and go is part of the process.
+Here are a few tips for starting your own meditation practice.

 • Physical Activity – Yoga, walking, bicycling – any activity that gets the blood flowing and increases your heart rate is ideal.
 Take the stairs at work or park in the furthest parking place and walk.
 Science shows exercise increases the “feel good” brain chemicals and helps manage symptoms of depression and anxiety.
 Start with what you can do and build up from there.

-• Take Time Away – Away from reality.
-Solo or with your best girlfriends.
+• Take Time to Recharge – Take time away from your day-to-day, solo or with your best girlfriends—maybe even at an upcoming retreat.
 Sometimes all you need is a change of scenery to change your perspective and in turn, your life.

 Discover how good it feels to take care of YOU!